Science Research GrantsEducation

 SRS Research Grants

-JTNPA funds the Joshua Tree Research Grant Program in its entirety.
+JTNPA funds the Joshua Tree Research Grant Program in its entirety, including the Marian Huff Tremblay Science Scholarship Program.
 The goals of the program are to support graduate students at accredited institutions for their independent field science studies in Joshua Tree National Park and to support high priority research needs to inform management of park socio-cultural, natural, and wilderness resources.

 Awardees produce a written report, prepare a webpage detailing their work and conclusions, and publicly present their findings in a suitable public forum, in addition to providing two to four published research results per year that inform park management and provide added value to the body of knowledge of park resources.